WHAT IS IN THIS LEAFLET

-Climara is used for the treatment of menopausal symptoms due to oestrogen deficiency during menopause or after a surgical procedure, where oestrogen production is decreased.
+Climara is used for the treatment of menopausal symptoms due to estrogen deficiency during menopause or after a surgical procedure, where estrogen production is decreased.
 Climara is only intended for short term use.

-Climara is an adhesive patch, which delivers oestradiol through the skin and into the blood stream.
-Climara releases oestradiol in a continuous and controlled way just as your ovaries were doing before.
-Because the medicine does not have to pass through your stomach and liver, it allows you to take a much lower dose of oestrogen than would be needed in a tablet.
-The oestradiol in Climara can replace the oestrogen in the body.
+Climara is an adhesive patch, which delivers estradiol through the skin and into the blood stream.
+Climara releases estradiol in a continuous and controlled way just as your ovaries were doing before.
+Because the medicine does not have to pass through your stomach and liver, it allows you to take a much lower dose of estrogen than would be needed in a tablet.
+The estradiol in Climara can replace the estrogen in the body.

-During menopause, the oestradiol production of the ovaries declines.
+During menopause, the estradiol production of the ovaries declines.
 Although menopause is natural, it often causes distressing symptoms, which are connected with the gradual loss of the hormones produced by the ovaries.

-Climara provides oestrogen, which the body is no longer making, to prevent or relieve menopausal symptoms such as hot flushes (night sweats), sleep disturbances, vaginal dryness, depression, nervousness, irritability, headache, dizziness.
+Climara provides estrogen, which the body is no longer making, to prevent or relieve menopausal symptoms such as hot flushes (night sweats), sleep disturbances, vaginal dryness, depression, nervousness, irritability, headache, dizziness.

 Climara can also be used to prevent bone mineral density loss (where the bones become weaker, more brittle and likely to break) during menopause.